susisu/eslint-plugin-safe-typescript/src/rules/no-unsafe-object-property-overwrite/README.md

 const metaA: string = withMetadata(dataA, "xxx").metadata;
 ```

-This seems pretty good, however, the definition of `withMetadata()` is actually unsafe, because it allows overwriting `metadata` with the properties of `data`.
+This seems pretty good.
+However, the definition of `withMetadata()` is actually unsafe, because it allows overwriting `metadata` with the properties of `data`.

 ``` ts
 const dataB = { foo: 0, bar: 1, metadata: 666 };